 8 Practical Ways to Make Nutrition a Priority for Your Athletes:

-1. Exposure fosters growth.
 Talk about nutrition just as you would heart rate zones and power output.
 When a coach speaks, athletes listen.
-As the leader, when you place a high value on something, your athletes will too.
-Ask them what they’re eating, ask how they refuel after long sessions and inquire about the supplements they are using.
+As the leader, when you place a high value on something, your athletes will, too.
+Ask them what they’re eating, how they refuel after long sessions and what supplements they are using.
 The more often these things come up in conversation, the more likely athletes will pay attention and want to prioritize proper nutritional habits.

 The cooperation and collaboration between coaches, athletes and dieticians can make a huge difference in season outcomes.
 Successfully modeling sound nutrition habits and encouraging frequent coach-athlete open communication sets the stage for improvements in all areas of sport.
 Building good habits is the brain’s way of becoming more efficient.
 Once good behaviors (habits) are formed, it’s relatively effortless to continue performing said behavior.
 In-session fueling, consuming enough daily calories to meet energy demands and prioritizing post-session recovery are the exact habits nutritionists want athletes to embrace.
 The goal is to build better athletes through training as well as nutrition.